jef-fortunahamid/CaseStudy1_DannysDiner/README.md

             --to rank order date in chronological order from or after join date , members.join_date
   FROM dannys_diner.sales
-  LEFT JOIN dannys_diner.members
+  INNER JOIN dannys_diner.members
     ON members.customer_id = sales.customer_id
-  LEFT JOIN dannys_diner.menu
+  INNER JOIN dannys_diner.menu
     ON sales.product_id = menu.product_id
   WHERE sales.order_date >= members.join_date -- to select dates on or after the join date )